quat1024/garden/garden/not-destroying.md

 	echo $(basename $(subst $(garden)/,,$(garden-sources))) | sed "s/ /\n/g" | sort | uniq | sed -E "s/(.*)/\* [\1](\/\1)/g" >> $(garden)/listing.md
 ```

-God help me if I put a space in a filename.
+God help me if I ever put a space in a filename.
 These "elegant" programs are dragging us back into the world of "special characters".

 I agree that the version of Make that exists in my head is an elegant system.
 The Make that actually exists is not.

 > We are destroying software with an absurd chain of dependencies, making everything bloated and fragile.